 - Make a race day checklist to make sure you don’t forget anything.

-- Eat well, drink a lot of water and get good sleep, especially the days leading up to the event.
+- Eat well, drink a lot of water and get good sleep, especially on the days leading up to the event.

 - Did I say, Have Fun?
 Yes, have fun.